How many times have you heard someone say, "These politicians are ruining our country"

 We will save our country!

-Growing up in the suburbs of Chicago, spending some summers in the city with my grandparents, I was part of the typical blue-collar American family.
+Growing up in the suburbs of Chicago, and spending some summers in the city with my grandparents, I was part of the typical blue-collar American family.

 My Grandparents were both placed in internment camps during WWII being taken from their homes in Los Angeles California.
 They were allowed one bag of belongings leaving everything else behind.
 My grandfather and his brother were both willing to agree to be drafted ( many Japanese men refused and revolted) and we're proud to serve their country in the army.

 When released their families moved to Chicago and started over with nothing.
 Still proud Americans overcame that injustice and thrived living the American dream.
 My grandparents are now deceased but I NEVER heard either one EVER cry or complain about what they went through during the war.
+They were proud to be American and never felt they were owed anything.

 My father's family immigrated from Poland.
 My grandmother was born American and my grandfather was a Nazi prisoner that escaped with the help of a bribed guard.
 He joined the OSS in Europe and came to the United States after the war.
-Grandpa said "never shake the hand of a communist"
+Grandpa said "never shake the hand of a communist!"